17 Yummy Paleo Fruit Cake Recipes

 Another great cake from Kelly Bejelly, this beautiful rainbow cake is almost too cool to be believed.
 I’ve seen this in a non-Paleo version in one of those instant cake mix boxes and I thought it was weird and artificial, but Kelly makes these amazing colored layered with all-natural and all Paleo-friendly ingredients that shouldn’t be hard to find.
 While this is not the easiest recipe to pull off, and has many parts to it and steps to follow, the reaction you’ll get from whoever is lucky enough to see and taste this beauty will be worth your efforts.
 (Photo credit: Kelly Bejelly of A Girl Worth Saving.)

 Here’s a simple apple cake that uses a mix of almond flour and coconut flour, plus a great combination of apples, walnuts, cinnamon and raisins.
 Melissa makes it in a bundt pan here, but if you want it to look more like an evening treat rather than a breakfast snack, you can shape it in a circular or square pan and serve slices with Melissa’s yummy whipped coconut cream, which follows the cake recipe and is super simple also.
-(Photo credit: Melissa from The Clothes Make the Girl.)
+(Photo credit: Melissa from Well Fed.)

 This cake is incredibly cool (and surprisingly healthy for a cake!) because the inside is just a giant chunk of watermelon, cut in the perfect way to build around with frosting and toppings.
 I especially appreciate how clear this recipe is, detailing necessary equipment and easy-to-follow instructions for each part of the process.
 Making the coconut cream and toasting some almonds and coconuts are fairly easy tasks; the more challenging is assembling this whopping cake into the attractive picture you see above.
 Read the instructions carefully, follow the helpful infographic towards the bottom of the page and you should be on your way to enjoying this summertime dessert with your friends and loved ones!
 (Photo credit: Amy from Paleo Cupboard.)